franzbanz/computervision/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-For any questions or further information, please contact me at your-email@example.com.
+For any questions or further information, please contact me at franz@koehler-kn.de.
 ```